Ch3ngK/Food-4-Thought/README.md

 _FOOD CUISINES RECOMMENDATION TO THE USER_

 **[Proposed]**
-Our proposed food recommendation system to the user would appear in the main page of the application, after the user has logged in.
-This recommendation system is to help the user by making the decision making process easier for them.
+Our proposed food recommendation system to the user will be featured on the main page of the application after the user has logged in.
+The system is designed to assist users by simplifying the decision-making process when choosing what to eat, and offering personalized food suggestions tailored to the user's preferences.

-This will be achieved by choosing 3 random cuisines that will be updated daily and be shown in the main page.
-The user is then able to click the recommended cuisines and would be redirected to the page which displays all of the food places from that particular cuisine.
+This will be achieved by choosing 3 dishes from 3 different cuisines that will be updated daily and be shown in the main page.
+The user is then able to click the recommended dish and would be redirected to the page which displays all of the food places with regards to the dish.

 **[Current Progress]**
 Currently, our proof-of-concept is just a static design of 3 cuisines hard-coded into the main page in order for users to visualize how it would look like blended into the main page.